Usage on NixOS

 configDir = ../ags;

-# additional packages to add to gjs's runtime
+# additional packages and executables to add to gjs's runtime

 extraPackages = with pkgs; [